Testing Bayesian Networks: Testing Identity of Unknown Structure Bayes Nets

 Since, when $x$ is uniformly drawn in $\{0,1\}^n$, $c(\lambda,x)$ follows a $\binomial{\frac{n}{2}}{\frac{1}{2}}$ distribution, we can compute the last term as

 where we used the expression of the probability-generating function of a Binomial.
 This leads to

 where ``cycle'' and the probability distribution $\mathcal{B}_{\lambda,\mu}(\sigma)$ are defined as follows.
-Recall that $\lambda$ and $\mu$ define a weighted multigraph over $n$ vertices, where each vertex has degree exactly $2$, the edges are from the pairs $\lambda^{(1)}_i$'s and $\mu^{(1)}_i$'s, and the weights are in $\{0,1\}$ according to the $\lambda^{(2)}_i$'s and $\mu^{(2)}_i$'s.
-That multigraph $G_{\lambda,\mu}$ is better seen as the disjoint union of cycles (and indeed, $A\cup B$ corresponds to the cycles of length $2$, while $C$ corresponds to cycles of length at least $4$).
+Recall that $\lambda$ and $\mu$ define a weighted multigraph over $n$ vertices, where each vertex has degree exactly $2$, the edges are from the pairs $\lambda^{(1)}_i$'s and {$\mu^{(1)}_i$}'s, and the weights are in $\{0,1\}$ according to the $\lambda^{(2)}_i$'s and {$\mu^{(2)}_i$}'s.
+That multigraph $G_{\lambda,\mu}$ is better seen as the disjoint union of cycles ({and indeed, $A\cup B$ corresponds to the cycles of length $2$, while $C$ corresponds to cycles of length at least $4$)}.

 For such a cycle $\sigma$ in $G_{\lambda,\mu}$, we let $\mathcal{B}_{\lambda,\mu}(\sigma)$ be the distribution below.
-If the number of negative covariances -- the number of edges with label $\lambda^{(2)}_\ell=1$ or $\mu^{(2)}_\ell=1$ -- along $\sigma$ is even (resp. odd), then $\mathcal{B}_{\lambda,\mu}(\sigma)$ is a $\binomial{\abs{\sigma}}{\frac{1}{2}}$ conditioned on being even (resp. odd).
+If the number of negative covariances~--~the number of edges with label $\lambda^{(2)}_\ell=1$ or $\mu^{(2)}_\ell=1$~--~along $\sigma$ is even (resp. odd), then $\mathcal{B}_{\lambda,\mu}(\sigma)$ is a $\binomial{\abs{\sigma}}{\frac{1}{2}}$ conditioned on being even (resp. odd).

-Instead of the above, we first consider the related quantity with the conditioning removed (indeed, as we will see in~\cref{claim:binomial:removing:evenodd:conditioning}, this new quantity is within an $1+O(\eps^2)$ factor of the actual one):
+Instead of the above, we first consider the related quantity with the conditioning removed (indeed, as we will see in~\cref{claim:binomial:removing:evenodd:conditioning}, this new quantity is within an $1+O(\eps^2)$ factor of the actual one): in what follows, all the expectations are taken over the random variable $\alpha$, distributed as indicated in the subscript:

 Thus, we need to compute